 Tigaki is a small village in the north of the island with shops, taverns, bars and hotels, as well as one of the most beautiful sandy beaches on Kos.
 It is well connected by bus routes to the town centre of Kos.
 Distance from the airport: 20 km.

-Located approx. 30 km from the airport in the north-east of the island.
-A small, lively locality with a beautiful and very fashionable beach.
-In high season, this beach can be packed with visitors.
+Located in the north-east of the island, Lambi is a small, lively locality with a beautiful and very fashionable beach.
+Distance from the airport : 30 km.

 Excursions will allow you to discover your destination from all perspectives.
 LuxairTours offers a range of selected tours will allow you to discover unmissable places, paradisiacala beaches, typical dishes...
 LuxairTours organises a range of quality excursions for you.